 - Complete the CVSA-approved North American Standard Part A and Part B Inspection Courses and pass the CVSA-approved written exams with a score of 80% or higher on each exam.
 If an inspector fails the initial Part A and/or Part B test(s), they are eligible to take one retest of both Part A and Part B. It is encouraged, but not required, that the North American Standard Part A and Part B training be broken into two parts with a period of on-the-job training to be performed by the inspector trainee between each part. - In addition to the training and testing requirements above, the inspector trainee must complete at least 32 North American Standard Level I Inspections with a certified inspector, who will evaluate the trainee inspector for knowledge of the regulations, proficiency in the inspection process and documentation of violations.
-These inspections should be completed as soon as practicable, but no later than six months after passing both written exams.
+These inspections should be completed as soon as practicable, but no later than six months after passing both exams.
+Agencies that have additional classroom training elements immediately following the exam may have the six-month time frame begin after all the classroom training is completed.